elaldogs/tropicalsandpiles/README.md

 - and run (with default parameters):
 ./linearsandpile
 - this will produce a bunch of files in the folder tsandpile/
-- file power1000_900_2.txt contains the avalanche sizes, with the sign '-' if the corresponding avalanche touched the boundary
+- files power1000_900_2.txt contains the avalanche sizes, with the sign '-' if the corresponding avalanche touched the boundary
 - To visualize the corresponding tropical curve type: python vizualiselinearsand.py
 - this will show you a picture of the tropical curve, with blue points indicating the positions of initial unstable points.

 To see power law:
-in the power1000_100000_n.txt file the data for avalanches (n is the seed = 82,83,84,85,86,88,89,90) which gives 0.8 critical exponent size = 1000, 100000 stands for the total number of experiments.
+in the tsandpile/power1000_100000_n.txt files the data for avalanches is stored (n is the seed = 82,83,84,85,86,88,89,90) which gives 0.9 as the critical exponent size = 1000, 100000 stands for the total number of experiments.
 In the file we have a bit more than 10000 of them performed (for each seed).